Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-01.md

 `import data from './data.json'`

-JSON is text format but is easily translated into a JavaScript.
+JSON is text format but is easily translated into JavaScript.
 Importing like this will convert the JSON data into an array of objects.

 What's in data?
 The example data is an array of objects describing products.
 Each product has the following properties: